-My impact, I hope, would be to apply my talents and hard work on behalf of the people of Tennessee by approaching their cases in a learned, respectful, scholarly, and compassionate way

-I would bring diversity in practice experience, having counted among my clients the full range from those in poverty to corporations listed on the Fortune 500.
+My impact would be to apply my talents and hard work on behalf of the people of Tennessee by approaching their cases in a learned, respectful, scholarly, and compassionate way.
+I would bring diversity in practice experience, having represented clients from those in poverty to corporations listed on the Fortune 500.
 I could put myself in the shoes of every litigant and every attorney.